Underwater Focus & Video Lights

 Light Tests & Comparisons

-There are many great light options available these days, whether you’re upgrading focus lights or looking to purchase your first.
-One thing is for certain – all serious underwater photographers need to have one.
+There are many great light options available these days, whether you’re upgrading focus/video lights or looking to purchase your first.
+One thing is for certain – all serious underwater photographers and videographers need to have at least one light.

 This photo of a blue-ring topsnail was taken using the red "stealth" mode on the SOLA 600.
 Attempts to take the picture using white focus light only caused the snail to retreat into its shell.
 Photo by Michael Zeigler.